quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 ## Labels

-All labels in the calendars are formatted with the browsers `Intl.DateTimeFormat` function.
-This function allows you to specify a short-format.
+All labels in the calendars are formatted with the browsers internal `Intl.DateTimeFormat` function.
+This function allows you to specify a short format.
 For instance, `Saturday` becomes `Sat`.
-All calendars have the ability to automatically shrink label values.
-Some may first get an ellipsis, then short-format and even smaller, if needed.
+All calendars can automatically shrink label values.
+Some may first get an ellipsis, then short format and even smaller, if needed.

 ### Short weekday label